 Having an emergency kit with essentials is necessary when planning for any natural disaster or emergency situation, especially for an earthquake.
-The emergency kit should include ample food, water, medications, and records.
+The pet emergency kit should include ample food, water, medications, and records.
 Also, it is important the number of emergency kits you have with your belonging’s.
 Since the earthquake activity can be unpredictable, it is important to have multiple “go-bags” and emergency kits.
-Plan to have enough emergency provisions anywhere you may be when a disaster strikes, such as at your home, work, and in your car.
+In addition, plan to have enough emergency provisions anywhere you may be when a disaster strikes, such as at your home, work, and in your car.
 You never know where you will be when it strikes, so it pays to be prepared.

-Plan for the Entire Family
+Plan for the entire family

 Developing a safety plan that includes your entire family is invaluable, especially when you are dealing with disasters as unpredictable as an earthquake.
 Before the big one, a small one hits.
 “You should secure objects in your home (particularly those that are tall and heavy) so that they are less likely to fall/move during an earthquake.
 Also, use this time to determine where would be the safest place to take cover during an earthquake in each room of your house.
-Practice ‘Drop, Cover, then Hold On’,” states on-site Trupanion Veterinarian Dr. Sarah Nold.
+Practice ‘Drop, Cover, then Hold On’,” states on-site Trupanion veterinarian Dr. Sarah Nold.

 Take a look around your space and think about how you could prevent damage if an earthquake were to occur.
 Don’t forget about mirrors or artwork that could fall.
 Also, think about where you and your pet could easily find shelter.
 Once everything is secure, and you have a plan, practice until everyone in your family feels like the plan is second nature.
 Teach your pet to get under the table if possible.

-Common Injuries due to earthquakes
+Common injuries due to earthquakes

 A unique indicator of earthquake activity

-Identify your Zone
+Identify your zone